Health Beat

 Did you or someone you know do something we should share?
 Let us know by submitting some Good News.

-Associate Professor Sam Logan is co-author of a chapter in "Seating and Wheeled Mobility: A Clinical Resource Guide," published in December 2024.
-The book provides information ranging from foundational content for new practitioners to in-depth, population-specific information for practitioners who have not previously worked with a particular population.
+Associate Professor Sam Logan is a co-author of a chapter in "Seating and Wheeled Mobility: A Clinical Resource Guide," published in December 2024.
+A valuable resource for both new and experienced practitioners.

-On Wednesday, Jan.
-22, the College of Health and PRAx hosted "The Power of Movement: A Workshop with push/FOLD."
+College of Health and PRAx hosted "The Power of Movement: A Workshop with push/FOLD."
 Students and faculty turned out in strong numbers to participate in the workshop.
-We hope this is the first of many COH collaborations with PRAx.

 Research